srajma/xatra/README.md

 - [ ] copy maps from old xatra

 Bugfixes
-- [ ] disputed areas -- should show up for Admin, and more importantly should be able to specify source file
+- [x] disputed areas -- should show up for Admin, and more importantly should be able to specify source file
+- [ ] disputed areas admin map
 - [x] xatra.Data issue with colors of data in dynamic maps and exact range
 - [x] sub-regions -- use boundary-aware starts matching, same as elsewhere
 - [x] Mark map as dynamic if any element as period